 - You may have an advisor present with you during any meeting related to the investigation and resolution.
 The Respondent has the same option. - SAIC endeavors to complete the investigation and resolution (not including the appeal) within sixty (60) calendar days.
 Because timeframes for investigations vary, SAIC may extend this timeframe for good cause with written notice to you and the Respondent of the revised timeframe and reason for it. - You and the Respondent will be informed of the outcome of any formal process as well as the appeal process. - Conduct may violate SAIC's Policy even if it is not found to violate the law; persons who commit behavior in violation of federal, state, or local laws may also be subject to criminal charges.
-The SAIC investigation and resolution process is independent of any criminal investigation or proceeding. - Retaliation against you or anyone who participates in the investigation is prohibited and you should report any incidents of retaliation to SAIC.
+The SAIC investigation and resolution process is independent of any criminal investigation or proceeding. - Retaliation against you or anyone who participates in the investigation is prohibited and you should report any incidents of retaliation to SAIC. - Students with disabilities may request a reasonable accommodation to facilitate their participation in the Student Conduct Procedures.
+To request an accommodation, the student should submit a request to the Disability and Learning Resource Center (DLRC), which can be reached at 312.499.4278.
+To support the request for accommodation, the student will need to provide appropriate documentation of the disability to the DLRC specialist handling the request.

-Additional resources and the School's Sexual Assault, Domestic Violence, Dating Violence, and Stalking Policy, may be found in the Student Handbook and at www.saic.edu/lifeatsaic/stopsexualviolence.
+Additional resources and the School's Sexual Assault, Domestic Violence, Dating Violence, and Stalking Policy, may be found in the Student Handbook and at www.saic.edu/stopsexualviolence.